JesseEsquivel/MDATP/Scripts/SIEM Integration/ReadMe.md

 Ensure you follow the instructions on how to assign the proper permissions to the app registration for the MDATP Security center API:<br>
 https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/api-hello-world

 I found that just enabling the SIEM connector in the MDATP portal did not assign the correct permissions to the app registration, so be sure to double check that.
-Once the permissions were assigned we were able to query the API successfully.
+Once the permissions were assigned we were able to query the APIs successfully.